focuzguy1/StartTech_Academy_Internship/README.md

 Pie chart for expense breakup
 Main expenditure item Target vs achieved
 Create chats of other metrics you feel are important.

+MACHINE LEARNING TASK
+Your task is to help John from STA IT services to create a linear regression model in Python or R to predict the CTC/Salary of new hires from the data provided.
+Here is a snapshot of the case

+Understand the data
+Transform categorical variables to the numerical variables Apply linear regression to predict the CTC
+Evaluate the results of the analysis